orospakr/stream-pump/README.md

 * Format/protocol conversion
 * Anything deeper than the highest layer of encapsulation
-* Do sophisticated playlist control mark
+* Do sophisticated playlist control
 * Do DRM (well, duh)

 Dependencies
 ============

 * Node.js v0.4
-* jasmine (http://pivotal.github.com/jasmine/), installed for use with Node
+* jasmine-node (http://pivotal.github.com/jasmine/), installed for use with Node
 * node-strtok (https://github.com/pgriess/node-strtok)